nitishnk17/Tourist/README.md

 * Users can review Places once, and edit or remove their review

-* User profiles include more information on the user (full name, email, phone, join date), their Place, and the option to edit their profile or delete their account
+* User profiles include more information on the user (full name, email), their Place, and the option to edit their profile or delete their account

 * Search Place by name or location